-Other written premiums - primarily including premiums ceded to our reinsurers as part of our reinsurance program - decreased \$24 million and \$37 million for the three and six months ended June 30, 2011, compared with the same periods of 2010.
-The decrease was primarily due to \$38 million of ceded premiums recorded during the second quarter to reinstate coverage layers of our property catastrophe reinsurance treaty.
-As described in our 2010 Annual Report on Form 10-K, Item 7, Liquidity and Capital Resources, 2011 Reinsurance Programs, Page 90, we originally estimated that ceded premiums from that treaty would cost approximately \$12 million for an average quarter during 2011.
+Other written premiums - primarily including premiums ceded to our reinsurers as part of our reinsurance program - contributed negative \$4 million and negative \$41 million to net written premium growth for the three and nine months ended September 30, 2011, compared with the same periods of 2010.
+The nine-month change in other written premiums was primarily due to \$38 million of ceded premiums recorded during the second quarter plus \$4 million during the third quarter to reinstate coverage layers of our property catastrophe reinsurance treaty.
+The 3rd and 4th Event Cover described below contributed \$12 million of ceded premiums during the third-quarter and nine-month periods of 2011.
+The higher third-quarter ceded premiums were partially offset by a more favorable adjustment, compared with the third quarter of last year, for estimated direct written premiums of policies in effect but not yet processed.
+The adjustment had an immaterial effect on earned premiums.

 Near the end of the second quarter of 2011, we purchased reinsurance to replenish coverage for certain layers of our property catastrophe treaty that were used by the catastrophe events discussed below.
-This coverage, also known as 3rd and 4th Event cover, includes one automatic reinstatement provision.
+This coverage, also known as 3rd and 4th Event Cover, includes one automatic reinstatement provision.
 It provides reinsurance coverage for any single catastrophe event during the remainder of 2011 that causes losses between \$70 million and \$200 million.
 Coverage for 2011 single-event catastrophe losses above \$200 million and up to \$500 million remains in place under the original terms of our property catastrophe treaty effective January 1, 2011, and includes one automatic reinstatement provision.
-The estimated ceded premiums during the third and fourth quarters of 2011 for our property catastrophe reinsurance treaty in total are expected to increase approximately 50 percent from the \$12 million quarterly average amount estimated for the treaty that was in place as of January 1, 2011, assuming no additional reinstatement premiums.
+The estimated ceded premiums during the fourth quarter of 2011 for our property catastrophe reinsurance treaty are expected to total approximately \$4 million less than for the third quarter, assuming no additional reinstatement premiums.

 Our property catastrophe treaty is an important capital management tool that helps reduce financial performance variability due to catastrophe loss experience as discussed below.
 Among other factors that can influence our reinsurance program decisions, we consider third-party catastrophe models that estimate potential losses from catastrophe events.
-During the first quarter of 2011, one of the modeling vendors we use released an updated model that indicates significantly higher modeled losses from a hurricane event.
+During the first quarter of 2011, one of the modeling vendors we use released an updated model that indicates a 57 percent to 66 percent increase in modeled losses from a 1-in-100-year or 1-in-250-year hurricane event.
 We continue to study potential loss estimates from the updated model and have not yet determined how it may affect our 2012 reinsurance program.
+Consistent with our usual practice of periodically evaluating our reinsurance programs, we will consider changes to our property catastrophe treaty or alternative reinsurance structures.

-Catastrophe losses contributed 39.8 and 22.5 percentage points to the combined ratio in the three and six months ended June 30, 2011, compared with 13.6 and 8.0 percentage points in the same periods of 2010.
-The three- and six-month ratios for 2011 included 0.6 and 0.9 percentage points from estimated losses of \$4 million and \$13 million for our participation in assumed reinsurance treaties that spread the risk of very high catastrophe losses among many insurers.
-The majority of the assumed reinsurance losses were from the March 2011 Japan earthquake event, and most of the remainder were from the September 2010 earthquake event in New Zealand.
-The only assumed reinsurance treaty for which we have material exposure has been reserved at policy limits for the Japan event and at approximately half of the policy limit for the New Zealand event.
+Catastrophe losses contributed 12.0 and 18.9 percentage points to the combined ratio in the three and nine months ended September 30, 2011, compared with 3.8 and 6.5 percentage points in the same periods of 2010.
+The three- and nine-month ratios for 2011 included 0.7 and 0.7 percentage points from losses of \$5 million and \$16 million for our participation in assumed reinsurance treaties that spread the risk of very high catastrophe losses among many insurers.
+The majority of the nine-month assumed reinsurance losses were from two first-quarter 2011 earthquake events, one each in Japan and New Zealand.
+Most of the remainder was from the September 2010 earthquake event in New Zealand.
+The only assumed reinsurance treaty for which we have material exposure has been reserved at the \$7 million policy limit for the Japan earthquake event.